geirman/another-react-guide/README.md

 ### Use Classes and Stateless Functions

 #### Classes
-When using ES2015/ES6, you should also create your components as classes.
+When using ES2015/ES6, you should also create your components as classes with `class extends React.Component` instead of `React.createClass` (unless you need mixins, but this should be a rare case).

 **Example:** [(Open in JS Bin)](http://jsbin.com/vimate/edit?js,output)
 ```jsx